 What are the major sectoral growth areas?

-Reports reflect that the Asia-Pacific is one of the fastest-growing economic regions in the world.
+Initially, reports reflect that the Asia-Pacific is one of the fastest-growing economic regions in the world.
 GDP in the Asia-Pacific region is projected to rise at 6.4% per year between 2011 and 2020, compared to 2.5% in the US and just 1.3% in the Eurozone.
-The book will provide a detailed analysis of these economic trends and what these trends may mean for the future.
+Therefore, the book will provide a detailed analysis of these economic trends and what these mean for the future.

 The global impact of the Asia Pacific legal markets

-George Beaton and Eric Chin of Beaton Capital in Australia analyze how regional macro-environment forces and the legal services industry life cycle are accelerating the pace of change for indigenous law firms.
+George Beaton and Eric Chin of Beaton Capital in Australia analyze how regional macro-environment forces and the legal services industry life cycle are accelerating the pace of change for indigenous law firms and legal news in Asia.

 Will Asia foreign direct investment soon lead the world?

 The Asia-Pacific region has demonstrated high-growth in both inbound and outbound foreign direct investment flows.
 The region has also demonstrated remarkable flexibility in a challenging global economic atmosphere.
-Key statistics will be presented demonstrating that the Asia-Pacific region is poised to lead the world in the future in both inbound and outbound foreign direct investment.
+The presentation of key statistics will demonstrate the poise of the Asia-Pacific region to lead the world in the future in both inbound and outbound foreign direct investment.

-Case studies from legal services providers in the region
+Case studies from legal news in Asia and services providers in the region

-The unique and successful approaches to the Asia-Pacific legal market are outlined by a very diverse range of services providers in the region.
-Major international law firms Clyde & Co and K&L Gates outline their unique regional stories.
-Australia-based law firm AdventBalance provides a unique insight into the NewLaw experience in the region.
-Hong-Kong based legal social media publisher Conventus Law provides unique insight into the emergent role of social media in the region.
-Finally, the experience of running a local regional law practice in Tonga in the South Pacific is provided by John Walter Appleby of Ladbrook Law.
+A very diverse range of service providers in the region outline the unique and successful approaches to the Asia-Pacific legal market.
+Moreover, major international law firms Clyde & Co and K&L Gates outline their unique regional stories.
+Australia-based law firm AdventBalance further provides a unique insight into the NewLaw experience in the region.
+What’s more, Hong-Kong based legal social media publisher Conventus Law provides unique insight into the emergent role of the region’s social media.
+Finally, John Walter Appleby of Ladbrook Law provides the experience of running a local regional law practice in Tonga in the South Pacific.

 For more information please see beatoncapital blog